vanjazeli/image-reveal-animations/README.md

 # Image Reveal Animations
-A small and simple JavaScript library which uses GSAP to create some image reveal animations that trigger on HTML element hover.
+A JavaScript library which uses GSAP to create some image reveal animations that trigger on HTML element hover.

 ## Demo